Skip to main content

 How does Brandywine High School rank in DE?

-Brandywine High School is ranked #3 out of 219 schools in DE.
+Brandywine High School ranks #73 of 219 schools in DE.

 What is Brandywine High School's MySchoolScout rating?

-Brandywine High School has a composite rating of 8.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Brandywine High School has a current MySchoolScout rating of 7.1 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Brandywine High School?